OC-ComputerScience/tutorial-frontend-vue2/README.md

 #### Please note:
 - This project utilizes **Google Authentication** to allow users to log in.
-- You will need to provide a **Client ID from Google** for this project to run locally.
+- You will need to provide a **Client ID and Client Secret from Google** for this project to run locally.
+- You will need to provide a **Refresh Token** generated through the **Google Developers OAuth 2.0 Playground** for Cypress testing to work.

 ## Project Setup
 1. Clone the project into your **XAMPP/xamppfiles/htdocs** directory.